rcc-uchicago/user-guide/docs/globus.md

 # Login to Globus & Browse Your Files

 **Globus** is a robust file-sharing and transfer service.
-This guide explains how to use Globus to browse files you have stored in the RCC Midway 2 and 3 ecosystem.
+This guide explains how to use Globus to browse files you have stored in the RCC Midway 2 and 3 ecosystems.

 ## Why Use Globus?